paulrrdiaz/react-to-do-app/README.md

-# React quickstart
+# React To Do App
-For a React application
+This example was created in order to test some React skills for [Area51 React course](https://github.com/Area51TrainingCenter/React-group-2)
+You can see the demo right here: [https://react-redux-to-do-app.netlify.com/](https://react-redux-to-do-app.netlify.com/)

 Just run:
 ```console
 npm install